uber/Cadence-Docs/src/blog/_posts/2022-07-31-community-spotlight-update-july-2022.md

 ## Flying Drones with Cadence

-Community member Paul Brebner has released another blog in the series of using Cadence to manage a drone delivery service.
+Community member [Paul Brebner](https://www.linkedin.com/in/paul-brebner-0a547b4/) has released [another blog](https://www.instaclustr.com/blog/spinning-your-drones-with-cadence-and-apache-kafka-how-many-drones-can-we-fly/) in the series of using Cadence to manage a drone delivery service.
 You can see a [simulated view of it in action](https://www.youtube.com/watch?v=YgQeFSqzprk)

 Don’t forget to try out the code yourself and remember if you have used Cadence to do something interesting then please let us know so we can feature it in our next update.

 ## GitHub Statistics

-During July 28 pull requests (PRs) were merged into the Cadence repository.
-Commits were created by 11 different authors and 214 files were changed on the main branch.
+During July the main Cadence branch had 28 pull requests (PRs) merged.
+There were 214 files changed by 11 different authors.
+You can find more details [here](https://github.com/uber/cadence/pulse/monthly)

-You can find more details [here](https://github.com/uber/cadence/pulse)
+The Cadence documentation repository was not as busy with only 2 PRs merged in July, 5 commits and 3 authors active.
+More details can be found [here](https://github.com/uber/Cadence-Docs/pulse/monthly )

 ## Cadence Roadmap